Giovanni Savarese: MetroStars

 Drafted by the New York/New Jersey MetroStars in the 9th round of the MLS Inaugural Player Draft, Savarese scored the first goal in club history in its inaugural match against the LA Galaxy on 13 April 1996.
-Savarese proved a prolific scorer during the 1996 season, scoring the next seven goals for the MetroStars and cementing his place in the team sheet.
-Savarese spent three seasons with the MetroStars, setting the long-standing club record for career goals in league play at 41, as well as the club scoring record across all competitions at 44.
+Savarese proved a prolific scorer during the 1996 season, scoring the next seven goals for the club and cementing his place in the team sheet.
+He spent three seasons with the MetroStars, setting the long-standing club record for career goals in league play at 41, as well as the club scoring record across all competitions at 44.
 His record for league goals was broken in 2009 by Juan Pablo Angel.
 Savarese became a fan favorite, despite coming off the bench for long stretches of time.

 New England Revolution

 On January 20, 1999, Savarese was traded to the New England Revolution along with a second-round pick in the 2002 MLS SuperDraft in exchange for Raúl Díaz Arce.
-Savarese made an immediate impact on his new club, scoring his first goal in the first match of 1999 season, against the Miami Fusion on March 28.
-He made his home debut on April 10 against DC United, coming on as a 76th minute substitute for Brian Dunseth.
-In total, Savarese would make 27 appearances for the Revolution in 1999, recording 10 goals and 2 assists, second in scoring only to Joe-Max Moore.
+He made an immediate impact on his new club, scoring his first goal in the first match of 1999 season, against the Miami Fusion on March 28.
+Savarese made his home debut on April 10 against DC United, coming on as a 76th minute substitute for Brian Dunseth.
+In total, he would make 27 appearances for the Revolution in 1999, recording ten goals and two assists, second in scoring only to Joe-Max Moore.

-Additional clubs
+Italy

 Departing MLS to sign for Serie A club Perugia in early 2000, Savarese spent his first stint in Europe loaned to Serie C club Viterbese for half a season, without being recalled to the Italian top division.

+San Jose Earthquakes

-He returned to MLS later in 2000 as a mid-season signing for the San Jose Earthquakes, but failed to score in four appearances that year.
+Savarese returned to MLS later in 2000 as a mid-season signing for the San Jose Earthquakes, but failed to score in four appearances that season.

+England

 His luck improved after returning to Europe with Welsh club Swansea City in the English Second Division, tallying 14 goals across all competitions.

 Savarese briefly transferred to Millwall before returning to his native Venezuela and signing for his boyhood club Deportivo Italia, then renamed Deportivo Italchacao.

+Return to the United States

 After becoming an assistant coach at St. John's University, Savarese trialed with the MetroStars in 2003, but could not earn a place on the team.

 Following a sojourn back to Italy with Sassari Torres, he ended his playing career back in New York with the Rough Riders, then part of the USL Second Division.

 Managerial career

-MetroStars/Red Bulls
+New York Red Bulls

 Savarese re-joined the MetroStars organization in 2005 as head of the club's successful youth development program, maintaining his role with through the Red Bull ownership transition before a philosophical conflict with the new management heralded his firing in March 2007.